National Grand Lodge: Lineage and Daughter Grand Lodges

-All Prince Hall Affiliated Grand Lodges trace their lineage to African Lodge No. 459 of Massachusetts through the National Grand Lodge.
-Masonic author Alton Roundtree said the following: "The National Grand Lodge was formed by three Grand Lodges that had lineage to African Lodge No. 459.
-Thus it had lineage to African Lodge when it was formed."
-These facts supported by the literature on the subject are one of contention among debate circles.

 All Grand Lodges with lineage to African Lodge No. 459 were established in either of the following ways:

 a.
 By Warrant of the National Grand Lodge.

 b.
 By three Lodges that were established as National Grand Lodge subordinates.

 c.
 By merger (as Equals) of Independent and National Grand Lodges subordinate Grand Lodges.

 d.
 Independent PHA Grand Lodges with lineage to either a., b., or c.

-This lineage has been, most recently acknowledged by the Prince Hall Conference of Grand Masters which stated in 2012:

-Committee on Bogus Masonry, MWGM Robert E. Joseph (IA) Chaired this Committee.
-"In essence the Committee stated there are only two legal Masonic bodies in the United States of America: